 Among all school subjects, a foreign language class, English, was the most consistent highest grade I could achieve.
 I recall that I had always taken outside school tutoring for English.
 That might correlate with the grade.

 I was not the brightest student nor had any slight talent in sport and music.

 In Indonesia, high school students in a junior year must select the program, either social studies or science.
-I chose social studies over science programs.
-As a result, without dealing with science subjects, my academic performance accelerated.
-The academic achievement of being the number one student in the class gave me confidence that I was capable of doing something, but not in science, sport and music.
+I chose social studies over a science program.
+A result not dealing with science subjects made my academic performance accelerated.
+The academic achievement of being the top of the class gave me confidence that I was capable of doing something, but not in science, sport and music.

 From my experience, I believe that education provides priceless values and helps to build characters.
 It is a journey that everyone needs to experience as it helps to find their identity and learn to be a thinker.

 Both my parents are undereducated.
 My mother only finished schooling until 6th grade, and my father completed up until 9th grade.
 That circumstance was a norm for their era and where they reside in a small city in Indonesia, a developing country that at the time it just became independent from Dutch and Japan colonization a little over a decade.

 With my parents having low education, their parenting style was on par with their education level.
 Nonetheless, they were successful traditional entrepreneurs in their era.
 They could afford to send their three children to 4-years college.

 By the American education standard, my siblings and I will be called the first-generation to graduate from college.

 Without going into detail, I am now a parent of a teen.
 I believe education from school helps me to be a parent equipped with intellect when I compare to my parents.